Infinidat/infinimetrics-container/README.md

 Bash |
 Container architecture | linux/x86_64

-## Installation
+## Install

+### Prepare the installation files

-Clone the repository:
+Clone the InfiniMetrics container repository from GitHub:

 ```
 git clone https://github.com/Infinidat/infinimetrics-container.git
 ```

 List the versions available:

 ```
 git tag
 ```

-Check out the version you want to install:
+Choose the version to install:

 ```
 git checkout <version, e.g. 7.0.0>
 ```

+### Install and start immediately

 Install InfiniMetrics and start the containers:

 ```
 ./install.sh --start-containers
 ```

 You are prompted to change the default installation parameters.
 Unless you are familiar with these parameters, use the recommended values.

-Following a successful installation, a command to start the InfiniMetrics compose app is printed.

 InfiniMetrics is set to start automatically with the Docker engine.

-### Manual Installation
+### Install without starting

-If you prefer, you can install InfiniMetrics and not have it start automatically:
+You can install InfiniMetrics and not have it start automatically:

 ```
 ./install.sh
 ```

+Following a successful installation, a command to start the InfiniMetrics compose app is printed.

+Copy the command, and run it manually.

+### Start manually

 Start InfiniMetrics manually: